redbadger/crux/examples/hello_world/web-dioxus/README.md

 dioxus init hello-dioxus
 ```

-or you can choose the template, for this tempalte:
+or you can choose the template, for this template:

 ```
 dioxus init hello-dioxus --template=gh:dioxuslabs/dioxus-template